Earth building

 Earth Building is the use of unfired earth soils as building material.

-It’s use dates back to since well over 11,000 years ago to this present day.
+The use of earth as a building material dates back to well over 11,000 years ago to this present day.

-Around half of the world’s populations live in earth built dwellings.
+With around one half of the world’s populations living in earth built dwellings.

 Sustainability